Shipley Great Northern Railway branch line: Stations

-The stations at Laisterdyke, St Dunstan's and Bradford Exchange were already open by the time this line was completed and they remained open for passengers beyond the lines passenger closure date of 1931 (1966 for Laisterdyke, 1952 for St Dunstan's and 1973 for Bradford Exchange).
+The stations at Laisterdyke, St Dunstan's and Bradford Exchange were already open by the time this line was completed and they remained open for passengers beyond the lines passenger closure date of 1931 (to 1966 for Laisterdyke, 1952 for St Dunstan's, and 1973 for Bradford Exchange).

 Traffic

 The line typically carried passengers and varied freight trains during its existence.
 The LNER closed the line because of dwindling passenger numbers.
 This closure was due to competition from trams going into Bradford along the direct routes westwards into the city.
 Whilst the trams offered a shorter route into Bradford from Thackley, Idle and Eccleshill, they too were supplanted on their routes in by ordinary road buses.
 Despite closure to passengers from the intermediate stations, the line still hosted passenger trains (especially diversions) as late as 1964.
 The Midland Railway company would not allow the passenger traffic on the line to interconnect with their station near to Shipley town centre, but a short spur with a length of 8 chains was built between the two railways which allowed trains to connect between the two companies.
 The spur was opened on 1 November 1875 for through running between the two companies.

 In 1964 for instance, an express freight leaving Bradford Forster Square for Manchester was routed via the Windhill line and on through south Bradford without having to reverse at Exchange station.
 (By 1964 the former Midland and Great Northern lines were under the control of British Rail North Eastern Region so the previous problems of through passenger trains did not apply).

 After the line was singled in 1931, it was worked by electric token from Laisterdyke East signal box.
-There were seven freights daily in 1957 (mostly of coal from the Wakefield collieries) which were limited to 28 wagons on the downgrade to Shipley.
+There were seven freights daily in 1957 (mostly carrying coal from the Wakefield collieries) which were limited to 28 wagons on the downgrade to Shipley.
 Trains were required to pin down brakes at Eccleshill, Idle and a final check was performed at Thackley before the train descended the 1 in 50 gradient.
 Workings up hill from Shipley were restricted to 20 wagons.

-It was suggested by the Leeds Times newspaper in 1870, that the line could be used to bring cattle in from the Craven District and cease the necessity of driving cattle through the streets of Bradford.
+It was suggested by the Leeds Times newspaper in 1870, that the line could be used to bring cattle in from the Craven district and cease the necessity of driving cattle through the streets of Bradford.
 At that time there was a slaughterhouse and cattle market adjacent to the Great Northern Terminus in south Bradford.

-in 1887, Bradshaws railway timetable lists the line as having 15 through passenger trains between Shipley and Bradford (Exchange) and one terminating at Idle from Bradford.
+in 1887, Bradshaw's railway timetable lists the line as having 15 through passenger trains between Shipley and Bradford (Exchange) and one terminating at Idle from Bradford.
 In the 1910 timetable, the line lists 13 daily through trains and two that start from Laisterdyke to Shipley.
-By the 1922 timetable this had been reduced to 9 services each way.
+By the 1922 timetable this had been reduced to nine services each way.
 In 1892, a little over seven years after opening to traffic, The Great Northern decided to start terminating some trains at Laisterdyke rather than running them the full length into Bradford.